Fimalac

 Financière Marc de Lacharrière S.E. (known as Fimalac) is a French holding company focusing on credit rating and risk management companies.
 It manages commercial real estate through North Colonnade Ltd, and private equity funds through its subsidiary Fimalac Développement.

 History

 Fimalac was created by Marc Ladreit de Lacharrière in 1991.
-He serves as the CEO, and holds 100% of the shares of the FIMALAC Group, that holds ~80% of Fimalac.
+He is the CEO, and holds 100% of the shares of the FIMALAC Group, that holds ~80% of Fimalac.
 It is headquartered in Paris.
 It operates in the United States, Canada, the United Kingdom, France and other members of the European Union, Asia, and South America.

 In 2005, Fimalac acquired Algorithmics Inc., which it sold to IBM in October 2011.
 That year, it acquired 40% of Groupe Lucien Barrière.

 In 2018, Fimalac sold its last 20% of Fitch Ratings to Hearst Communications.

 Divisions

 North Colonnade Ltd.

 Fimalac operates in the real estate sector, mainly through North Colonnade Ltd. North Colonnade owns a major office building project in the Canary Wharf estate in London set to open in 2009.
 Part of the building will be occupied by Fitch Group.
 This 320,000 sq ft property is expected to generate recurring revenues for Fimalac over a long period.